 1. If offered, will all students be able to participate in sports, extracurricular activities, and school celebrations at their home school (i.e., clubs, homecoming, prom, ring dance, etc.)?

-Under both options, students will be eligible to participate in sports and extra-curricular activities with their home school once these activities resume.
+Under both options, students will be eligible to participate in sports, extracurricular activities, and school celebrations with their home school once these activities are approved to resume.

 2. How can students without Internet access or technology participate in online learning?

 We do not want access to technology to be a barrier that limits family choice.
 So, in addition to our one-to-one initiative, we will offer a device loan program for students in need of technology regardless of the option they choose.
-We are also in the process of developing a plan to provide access to WiFi for families in need.
+School principals will coordinate with families to help them secure access to hotspots.
+Distribution will start with our families who identified a need in ParentVUE in July.
+If your needs have changed, please contact your school as soon as possible so we can help.

 3. Will all of my children be able to get their own loaner laptops?